tscript3r/notify-monitor/README.md

 between refresh iterations of the given task.

-Additionally I have added filters, so that you can set it on any property.
+Additionally I have added filters, so that you can set it on any additional property which is added by the crawler (every crawler adds different additional properties).
 There are four types of filters:
 *    match - selected property value has to be equal to given value
 *    include - selected property value has to contain given value